Infertility after prostate cancer treatment

 You might consider storing sperm if you think you might want to have children in the future.
 You need to store sperm before starting treatment.

-It might be possible to take sperm directly from your testicles if you have had a radical prostatectomy.
-The sperm can be used to fertilise your partner directly or with the test tube baby technique (in vitro fertilization or IVF).
+It might be possible to take sperm from your testicles after a radical prostatectomy.
+The sperm can be used to fertilise your partner directly or with the test tube baby technique.
+This is called in vitro fertilization or IVF.

 Ask your doctor or specialist nurse to refer you to a specialist fertility clinic.